Turkish man found dead in Kamala residence

 Forensic doctors from Vachira Phuket Hospital conducted a preliminary examination at the scene before the body was transferred to Patong Hospital for further legal procedures and an examination to determine the exact cause of death.

-Police said the Turkish Embassy would be contacted to help notify relatives and arrange religious rites.
+Kamala Police said they were coordinating with the Turkish Embassy to help notify relatives and arrange religious rites.